kserve/website/docs/modelserving/storage/pvc/pvc.md

-# Predict on an InferenceService with a saved model on PVC
+# Deploy InferenceService with a saved model on PVC

 This doc shows how to store a model in PVC and create InferenceService with a saved model on PVC.